atomashpolskiy/bt/encryption/index.md

 For incoming connections an automatic protocol detection is performed.
 If the first 20 incoming bytes are the standard BitTorrent handshake prefix, and local policy is compatible with REQUIRE_PLAINTEXT (i.e. is not REQUIRE_ENCRYPTED), then MSE negotiation will not be performed, and a standard connection will be established.

-In all other cases Bt will make an attempt to negote encryption, and the final protocol will or will not be selected based on the following rules:
+In all other cases Bt will make an attempt to negotiate encryption, and the final protocol will or will not be selected based on the following rules:

 * for outgoing connections Bt will offer support for either plaintext or encryption or both (depending on local policy); peer will either select the policy that suits her or terminate the connection
 * outgoing connection to a peer that does not support MSE negotiation (unlikely, but still happens in the wild) will be terminated by the peer and currently<sup>*</sup> will not be reattempted via standard BitTorrent protocol